-- For a Morton-encoded 8-bit value where the high bit is set, then we know that the high bit of its underlying coordinate is set and thus (Figure 4.8(a)).
+- For a Morton-encoded 8-bit value where the high bit is set, we then know that the high bit of its underlying coordinate is set and thus (Figure 7.9(a)).

-- The next bit value, , splits the axis in the middle (Figure 4.8(b)).
-If is set and is off, for example, then the corresponding point must lie in the shaded area of Figure 4.8(c).
-In general, points with a number of matching high bits lie in a power-of-two sized and aligned region of space determined by the matching bit values.
+- The next bit value, , splits the axis in the middle (Figure 7.9(b)).
+If is set and is off, for example, then the corresponding point must lie in the shaded area of Figure 7.9(c).
+In general, points with a number of matching high bits lie in a power-of-two sized and axis-aligned region of space determined by the matching bit values.

-- The value of splits the axis into four regions (Figure 4.8(d)).
+- The value of splits the axis into four regions (Figure 7.9(d)).

 Another way to interpret these bit-based properties is in terms of Morton-coded values.
-For example, Figure 4.8(a) corresponds to the index being in the range , and Figure 4.8(c) corresponds to .
-Thus, given a set of sorted Morton indices, we could find the range of points corresponding to an area like Figure 4.8(c) by performing a binary search to find each endpoint in the array.
+For example, Figure 7.9(a) corresponds to the index being in the range , and Figure 7.9(c) corresponds to .
+Thus, given a set of sorted Morton indices, we could find the range of points corresponding to an area like Figure 7.9(c) by performing a binary search to find each endpoint in the array.

 LBVHs are BVHs built by partitioning primitives using splitting planes that are at the midpoint of each region of space (i.e., equivalent to the SplitMethod::Middle path defined earlier).
-Partitioning is extremely efficient, as it’s based on properties of the Morton encoding described above.
+Partitioning is extremely efficient, as it takes advantage of properties of the Morton encoding described above.

-The BVH is built using only the centroids of primitive bounding boxes to sort them—it doesn’t account for the actual spatial extent of each primitive.
-This simplification is critical to the performance that HLBVHs offer, but it also means that for scenes with primitives that span a wide range of sizes, the tree that is built won’t account for this variation as an SAH-based tree would.
+The BVH is built using only the centroids of primitive bounding boxes to sort them—it does not account for the actual spatial extent of each primitive.
+This simplification is critical to the performance that HLBVHs offer, but it also means that for scenes with primitives that span a wide range of sizes, the tree that is built will not account for this variation as an SAH-based tree would.

-A MortonPrimitive instance is created for each primitive; it stores the index of the primitive in the primitiveInfo array as well as its Morton code.
+A MortonPrimitive instance is created for each primitive; it stores the index of the primitive, as well as its Morton code, in the bvhPrimitives array.

 We use 10 bits for each of the , , and dimensions, giving a total of 30 bits for the Morton code.
 This granularity allows the values to fit into a single 32-bit variable.
 Floating-point centroid offsets inside the bounding box are in , so we scale them by to get integer coordinates that fit in 10 bits.
-(For the edge case of offsets exactly equal to 1, an out-of-range quantized value of 1024 may result; this case is handled in the forthcoming LeftShift3() function.)
+The EncodeMorton3() function, which is defined with other bitwise utility functions in Section B.2.7, returns the 3D Morton code for the given integer values.

-The current pass will sort bitsPerPass bits, starting at lowBit.
+Each pass sorts bitsPerPass bits, starting at lowBit.